- Collateral is any asset a business uses to secure a loan. Secured loans generally have lower interest rates than unsecured loans.

 What is collateral?

 Collateral is an asset that a business can use as security for a loan.
 To be usable as collateral, the asset can’t already be pledged against an outstanding loan or have other claims against it.
-The business must also actually own and control the asset to be able to pledge it as security for a loan.
+The business must also own and control the asset to pledge it as security for a loan.

 Editor’s note: Need a loan for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Businesses typically need collateral in order to qualify for certain loan products.
-Assets that you can pledge for a loan allow you to qualify for better terms and lower interest rates, because the asset provides protection for the lender: If you default on the loan, they can get their money back by selling the collateral.
+Assets that you can pledge for a loan allow you to qualify for better terms and lower interest rates, because the asset protects the lender: If you default on the loan, they can get their money back by selling the collateral.

 When most people think of collateral, they think of real estate, which is frequently used as security for business loans.
 But loans can also be secured by equipment, inventory or company receivables.
 The more tangible the asset is – the closer it is to cash and the more stable its value – the more security it offers the lender.